w-lfpup/update_dns_records/README.md

 # update_ip

-update DDNS services with rust and hyper
+update Dynamic DNS services with rust and hyper

 ## How to use